kuzudb/kuzu-blog/src/content/post/2024-03-27-in-praise-of-rdf.md

 Would you have a separate table for persons, institutions, locations, soccer clubs?
 Would you model the politicians in a table with their parties?
 But some politicians don't have parties, and there are vastly different political roles out there.
 It is hopeless.
 You couldn't even get started.
-The data is too irregular and complex.
+The data is too irregular.
+It is too complex.

 I did not have to go that extreme.
 Similar situations arise in many enterprises.
 As long as the modeled domain is large and complex enough,